Improving lives through sound financial planning.

 By Drew Overton | August 21, 2020

-Personal Finance is a very broad term that covers various areas of money management.
+Personal finance is a broad term that covers various areas of money management.
 These topics can range from monthly budgeting and saving, all the way to retirement and estate planning down the road.
-The importance of financial decisions is very high because it directly or indirectly affects Marriage life.
+The importance of financial decisions is very high because it directly or indirectly affects marriage life.
 The philosophy behind how you choose […]

 Read More